Romanian police raid Andrew Tate and his brother's houses – DW – 08/21/2024

 The Romanian Directorate for Investigating Organized Crime and Terrorism (DIICOT) said, without naming the subjects, that the raids in and around Bucharest related to trafficking and money laundering charges.

-DIICOT said that the raids concern new offenses, not the ones the brothers are already jailed for.
+DIICOT said that the raids concern new offenses, not the ones the brothers are already charged with.

 Lawyers for the brothers confirmed the raids had to do with their residences.